-If successfully completed can lead to Level 3 courses Post 16 or A-Levels in Belfast Model School for Girls, or other schools/colleges.
+Belfast Model School for Girls, or other schools/colleges.

-Please note these Level 1 and Level 2 courses carry equivalence and if successfully completed can lead to Level 3 courses at Post 16.
+Please note these Level 1 /2 courses carry equivalence and if successfully completed can lead to Level 3 courses.

 GCSE English Literature

 This subject is taught alongside English Language.
 The decision regarding those students who will be successful in studying English Literature is made using academic performance data and in consultation with Mrs Green, Leader of Learning, English.